kvshvlin/yourmailproject/about.md

 **Step 2**.
 After you receive these 11 postcards, illustrate 10 postcards anyhow you fancy and use 1 postcard to test your art materials.

 **Step 3**.
-Share work in progress images to your Instagram stories and tag our Instagram account @yourmailproject, or make an Instagram post and use hashtag #yourmailproject.
+Share work in progress images to your Instagram stories and tag our <a href="https://www.instagram.com/yourmailproject" rel="noopener noreferrer" target="_blank">Instagram</a> account @yourmailproject, or make an Instagram post and use hashtag #yourmailproject.

 **Step 4**.
 Mail your illustrated postcards to us as soon as possible via speed post along with your preferred selling price for each.